-This blog post was published in paid partnership with the Monterey County Convention & Visitors Bureau.
+This 4 Day Guide to Monterey County guide was published in paid partnership with the Monterey County Convention & Visitors Bureau.
 This post may contain affiliate links that I make a small commission off of, at no additional cost to you.
 All opinions are my own.

 About Monterey County